 This article describes the importance of time in the proper cleaning of canisters used to perform US EPA Method TO15.
 Too much emphasis has been placed on total number of filling and evacuation cycles, when in fact the number of cycles has very little to do with how effectively canisters are cleaned for reuse.
 To better understand the proper cleaning of TO15 sampling canisters, we have to look at what is really going one inside the canister when samples are collected.

-Canisters allow whole air to be collected for analysis weeks later in the laboratory under controlled conditions.
+Canisters allow whole air to be collected for laboratory analysis under controlled conditions, and in many cases, this could be weeks later.
 This approach follows the Scientific Method better than adsorbent based sampling, as the actual process of extraction of volatile chemicals out of the air sample is performed on a fully tested preconcentration system rather than on tubes that have not been individually tested for analyte recovery.
 This greatly reduces the number of uncontrolled variables, which is the hallmark of a good scientific experiment.
 The tremendous number of other advantages canisters offer have been well documented over the years.

 When a sample is introduced into a clean canister, the internal surface is expected to be inert such that all chemicals remain in the gas phase.
 In reality, even the most inert canisters will have some surface interactions that can cause a fraction of the sample to adsorb onto, or into the wall of the canister.
 If these very week adsorption forces create any catalytic effect, some highly reactive compounds might undergo a chemical reaction, reducing the overall concentration of these compounds in the canister.
 For most TO15 compounds, reactions are not a problem in most canisters unless foreign particles have been introduced, but a partial partitioning of the sample into the surface still means that some fraction will not be introduced into the analyzer later in the laboratory.
 For canisters shown to be inert, this fraction may be just 1-10%, meaning that 90-99% of that chemical will be available for analysis, more than meeting the accuracy requirements of method TO15.
 This partitioning into the canister surface then creates the analogy of the partitioning of the sample off of a solid sample during headspace analysis.
 The greater the target compounds partition into the headspace, the closer recoveries get to 100%, and therefore the greater the accuracy.